fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 _Agent Group_ is a flexible label that defines a collection of agents that operate as peers.
-For example, an Agent Group can be a Kubernetes cluster name in case of DaemonSet deployment or it can be a service name for sidecar deployments.
+For example, an Agent Group can be a Kubernetes cluster name in case of DaemonSet deployment, or it can be a service name for sidecar deployments.

 _Agent Group_ also defines the scope of **Agent-to-Agent synchronization**.
 Agents within their group form a peer-to-peer network to synchronize fine-grained state such as per-label global counters that are used for [rate limiting purposes][dc].
-Also, all the agents within an _Agent Group_ instantiate the same set of [flowcontrol components][components], as published by Aperture Controller.
+Also, all the agents within an _Agent Group_ instantiate the same set of [flow control components][components], as published by Aperture Controller.

 ### Service {#service}